 - Create a psychologically safe space where people can bring their whole selves to work without the fear of failure.

-- Create a space of diversity – Everyone should feel they belong.
+- Create a space of diversity in the workplace – Everyone should feel they belong.

 - Give constant acknowledgment and recognition – we all need it.

 - Connection + trust + empathy = Loyalty, longevity and tenureship of the employee, as well as resilience to change.